Crazy Vegan Kitchen

 • Light and fluffy texture.
 The fermentation process in sourdough creates air pockets, resulting in a lighter and fluffier texture, perfect for an enjoyable pancake stack!

 • Healthier option.
-With reduced phytic acid and a potentially lower glycemic index, sourdough pancakes can be a more nutritious choice compared to traditional pancakes.
+With reduced phytic acid and a potentially lower glycemic index, sourdough pancakes can be a more nutritious choice compared to a traditional pancake recipe.

 • Versatility.
 Sourdough pancakes are incredibly versatile; you can experiment with various toppings, fillings, and flavors to create your favorite pancake combinations.
 I love adding some fruit, sourdough banana pancakes are a great weekend breakfast!